-We're working within the confines of a system that is not always the most friendly to the most vulnerable population.
-We can't fix racism in a day, right?
+EEDIS We can't fix racism in a day, right?
 We can't do that.
 It took us a long time to get here and it'll take us a long time to get out of it.
 But we can try to equip each individual with as much as we can.
-77 Dr. Mary E. Fleming (she/her) S2 EPISODE 20+21 A Louisville, KY native, Dr. Mary E. Fleming (she/her), completed her undergraduate degree at Xavier University of Louisiana, medical degree at Vanderbilt University School of Medicine and her residency in Obstetrics and Gynecology at Meharry Medical College.
+77 Dr. Mary E. Fleming (she/her) S2 EPISODE 20+21 A Louisville, KY native, Dr. Mary E. Fleming, completed her undergraduate degree at Xavier University of Louisiana, medical degree at Vanderbilt University School of Medicine and her residency in Obstetrics and Gynecology at Meharry Medical College.
 Due to her interests in eradicating health inequities and improving healthcare for the underserved, she matriculated to Harvard Medical School as a Commonwealth Fellow in Minority Health Policy where she obtained a Master in Public Health from the Harvard TH Chan School of Public Health.
 She practiced as a generalist in a Norristown, PA community hospital for four years before deciding to transition to be a full-time locum tenens physician.
 In this capacity, she has worked in several states across the country.
 This practice model also allowed her to travel to Kenya for six months to volunteer with Our Lady of Lourdes Mission Hospital in Mutomo.
 Currently, she works clinically in Baltimore, MD, Norway, ME and as the Co-Founder and the Senior Vice President for Health Equity for Cayaba Care, a maternal health start-up a home-based tech-enabled, maternal health solution that is trying to bridge the gap between traditional prenatal care and postpartum care and the social determinants of health.
 In addition to her clinical work, she consults as a medical expert reviewer, physician editor and leads a non-profit, Reede Scholars.
 As President of the Reede Scholars, she develops strategies for collective action among the Scholars to address health equity and social justice.
 In 2021 she became Director of the Leadership Development to Advance Equity in Health Care Program in the Executive and Continuing Professional Education department at the Harvard T.H.
 Chan School of Public Health.
 As an ardent champion of health equity, she continues to explore avenues to grow her skill set in order to serve the vulnerable populations of this country and globally.
-ON THE EPISODE In Using Tech to Overcome Inequity in Maternal Health-care Part 1, Dr. Fleming, sheds light on why Black and Brown women in this country have higher adverse maternal health outcomes and how Cayaba Care is trying to meet the access and economic challenges faced by their patients to bridge the gap.
+ON THE EPISODES In Using Tech to Overcome Inequity in Maternal Healthcare Part 1, Dr. Fleming, sheds light on why Black and Brown women in this country have higher adverse maternal health outcomes and how Cayaba Care is trying to meet the access and economic challenges faced by their patients to bridge the gap.
 In Part 2, we talk about the state of postpartum care in our country and the need to prioritize maternal health, not just infant care.
 We discuss Cayaba Care's efforts to challenge the harmful narratives affecting the care of women of color, and how we too can advocate for equity.